Know Before You Go

 If you want a big ol’ dose of the holidays, you’re in the right place.
-Downtown Portland has a 75-foot-tall (23 m) Christmas tree, a 12-foot-high (4 m) menorah, 63 blocks strung with twinkle lights and roughly 300 people tooting carols on tubas — but who’s counting?
+Every winter, Downtown Portland gets a 75-foot-tall (23 m) Christmas tree, a 12-foot-high (4 m) menorah, 63 blocks strung with twinkle lights and roughly 300 people tooting carols on tubas — but who’s counting?

 After all, when it comes to holiday fun, quality wins out over quantity (though in all honesty, Downtown Portland has both).
-With brand-new shops, a beer festival featuring exclusive brews, a caroling competition throw-down and a hipster Santa, there’s a festive flavor for everyone.
+With brand-new shops, a beer festival featuring exclusive brews, a caroling competition throw-down and visits from Hipster Santa, there’s a festive flavor for everyone.

-What’s more, all the holiday events, cultural happenings and free performances are filled with Portland’s unique take on all things celebratory.
-So whether you’ve called Rose City home your whole life or are just visiting, know that Downtown Portland has everything holly and jolly this season.
+What’s more, all the special events, cultural happenings and free performances are filled with Portland’s unique take on all things celebratory.
+So whether you’ve called Rose City home your whole life or are just visiting, know that Downtown Portland has everything holly and jolly during the holiday season.

-Here are just a handful of Portland holiday attractions we’re merry and bright about.
+Here are just a handful of Portland’s holiday attractions we’re merry and bright about.